-Our results demonstrate that distinct network topologies navigate the trade-off between informational and geometric fidelities in motif-specific ways, revealing diverse signal processing strategies embedded in gene regulatory architectures.
-Notably, our analysis of experimental data on tumor necrosis factor (TNF) signaling pathway aligns well with the observed motif-specific distinctions.
-This finding establishes that cells rely on geometric aspects of signaling in addition to state discrimination.
-Moving beyond conventional approaches that rely solely on MI, our framework unifies the analysis of both dimensions of fidelity and provides a practical method for studying natural networks and designing synthetic circuits.
+Our results demonstrate that distinct network topologies navigate INF and GMF in motif-specific ways, revealing diverse signal processing strategies embedded in gene regulatory architectures.
+Notably, our analysis of tumor necrosis factor (TNF) signaling data reveals dual-fidelity shifts that are qualitatively consistent with the motif-specific trends predicted by the model.
+Analysis of RAS-MAPK signaling further shows that intracellular signal relay is more completely characterized by considering both INF and GMF than by INF alone.
+Together, these findings indicate that distributional correspondence provides an additional dimension of signaling behavior captured by GMF, beyond the input-output correlations reflected in INF.
+Thus, by extending conventional approaches that rely solely on MI, our framework provides a practical method for studying natural networks and guiding the design of synthetic circuits.